 Performance: 14 credits in one Applied Music instrument and a minimum of 4 credits in ensembles.
 Students are required to enroll in an ensemble in each of 7 semesters.
 In addition, non-voice majors are required to have at least four semesters of private studio voice.
+Music Education majors are expected to perform a recital either in the junior or senior year with a minimum of 30 minutes of music.
+Exceptions may be made on an individual basis and must be approved in advance by the head of the music education in consultation with the Department Chair and studio teacher.
+A student may not perform his/her recital during student teaching - no exceptions.

-Music Education (Secondary certification, K-12 endorsement): Elementary Music Methods (Music 300), Instruments of the Band and Orchestra I (Music 337), Instruments of the Band and Orchestra II (Music 338),Conducting Techniques (Music 345), Advanced Choral Conducting (Music 355), Secondary Choral Methods (Music 376).
+Music Education (Secondary certification, K-12 endorsement): Elementary Music Methods (Music 300), Instruments of the Band and Orchestra I (Music 337), Instruments of the Band and Orchestra II (Music 338), Conducting Techniques (Music 345), Advanced Choral Conducting (Music 355), Secondary Choral Methods (Music 376).

 Professional Education Courses (secondary certification): Educational Psychology/Field Placement; Exceptional Child/Field Placement; Secondary Reading; Secondary Principles and Methods; Perspectives in Education; Student Teaching Seminar; Student Teaching in the Elementary and Secondary Schools (K-12).

 TOTAL CREDITS = 135-136 credits